-Global warming, climate change, and rapid global heating are related to a single-family entitled to the emission of carbon and carbon-related gases into the atmosphere.
-Like all the other gases, carbon dioxide and its related gases are also naturally occurring.
+Global warming and climate change are related to a single-family entitled to the emission of carbon and carbon-related gasses into the atmosphere.
+Like all the other gasses, carbon dioxide and its related gasses are also naturally occurring.
 However, due to humans’ high intervention, the co-occurring balance is lost with increasing amounts of carbon.

 This phenomenal change is tracked using a metric called “carbon footprint.”
 Although there are many ways suggested to reduce the carbon footprint, the best methods can be implemented within your household.
 After all, your cleaning techniques account for significant numbers of your carbon footprint.

-Check these 3 effective tips to reduce your cleaning carbon footprint within indoors.
+Check these 3 effective tips to reduce your cleaning carbon footprint:

 Hence, it is always good to use washable and reusable crockery for your meals.
-Cleaning them either directly or through dishwasher reduces large volumes of the carbon footprint caused by you.
+Cleaning them either directly or through the dishwasher reduces large volumes of the carbon footprint.

-The general store brought cleaners available in the market tends to emit 1.5-2 lbs of CO2 per load.
-Powder detergents especially have a higher carbon footprint than liquid detergents.
-However, DIY cleaners or natural biodegradable cleaners will emit only 0.5-1 lbs of carbon dioxide.
+The common cleaners available in the market tend to emit 1.5-2 lbs. of CO2 per load.
+Powder detergents especially have a higher carbon footprint than liquid.
+However, DIY cleaners or natural biodegradable cleaners will emit only 0.5-1 lbs. of carbon dioxide.
 Hence, it is highly recommended to use higher concentrated liquid detergents as they have the lowest carbon footprint.

 On an alarming note, 35% of the total plastic produced is utilized for packing and storing different cleaning agents.
 Researches revealed that 2 - 4 pounds of carbon footprint are left behind for using every one pound of packing plastic.
 In such a scenario, preferring the reusable and refillable packaging over others can reduce the amount of plastic packaging usage, thereby reducing your carbon footprint.